-Christopher Pibus practises in intellectual property litigation.
-His practice touches on all aspects of IP, including patents, designs, copyright, trademarks and domain names.
-He has extensive experience in strategic portfolio management and licensing of IP assets in Canada and internationally, and maintains a significant practice relating to counterfeiting, trans-shipping and parallel imports.
-Chris practises before the Federal Court (Trial Division and Court of Appeal), the Ontario Courts and the Trademark Opposition Board at CIPO.
-He has appeared as counsel of record in more than 50 reported decisions.
-In 2004, Chris was appointed as a panellist for WIPO’s domain name panel in Geneva.
-Written over 180 decisions and developed a substantial practice in domain name disputes.
-Since 2008, Chris has served as a lecturer on trademark litigation at the McGill University/ITIC trademarks programme.
-Since 2009, Chris has served as an arbitrator for the Independent Film & Television Alliance.
-Chris has written and presented on a wide variety of IP topics, including Anton Piller Orders, injunctions and domain names.
-He has been recognized in his field by various publications such as The Best Lawyers in Canada, Lexpert®, Chambers Global and WTR – The World’s Leading Trademark Professionals.
+Chris Pibus, a partner in Gowling WLG’s Toronto office, practises in the area of intellectual property litigation.
+His practice touches on all aspects of IP, including patents, designs, copyright, trademarks, and domain names.
+He has extensive experience in strategic portfolio management and licensing of IP assets in Canada and internationally and maintains a significant practice relating to counterfeiting, transshipping, and parallel imports.
+Chris practises before the Federal Court (Trial Division and Court of Appeal), the Ontario Courts, and the Trademark Opposition Board, appearing as counsel of record in over 50 reported decisions.
+In 2004, Chris was appointed a panellist for WIPO’s domain name panel in Geneva, writing over 220 decisions and developing a substantial practice in domain name disputes.
+Since 2008, Chris has lectured on trademark litigation at the McGill University/ITIC trademarks programme.
+He has also served as an arbitrator for the Independent Film & Television Alliance.
+Chris has written and presented on a range of topics, including Anton Piller Orders, injunctions, and domain names.
+He has been recognized in The Best Lawyers in Canada, The Canadian Legal Lexpert® Directory, Benchmark Canada, and WTR – The World’s Leading Trademark Professionals.

 Litigation - Intellectual Property